cepharum/hitchy/docs-source/api/plugins.md

 :::

 :::warning Supporting "Slots"
 In opposition to an application's custom routing declarations, a plugin is capable of choosing virtual routing slots `before` and `after`, only.
-In opposition to application's support for routing slots those names are used to pick the [block of routes either preceding or succeeding the block of blueprint routes](../internals/routing-basics.md#focusing-on-routes).
+In opposition to application's actual support for routing slots those names are used to pick the [block of routes either preceding or succeeding the block of blueprint routes](../internals/routing-basics.md#focusing-on-routes).
 :::

 ### plugin.blueprints

-**Signatures:** `routes` or `routes( options, myHandle )`
+**Signatures:** `routes` or `routes( options, myHandle )` ([CMFP](README.md#common-module-function-pattern))

 Similar to [`plugin.routes`](#plugin-routes) this optional property or method is used to fetch plugin's routing declarations for [blueprint routes](../internals/routing-basics.md#focusing-on-routes) during [routing stage of bootstrap](../internals/bootstrap.md#routing).
 The supported syntax is basically identical to the one supported by `plugin.routes`, though blueprints are limited in multiple ways: